udit-narayaan/Apple-retail-sales-analysis/README.md

 ---

 ### Time-Series Analysis
-**Questions Asked:**
-- How did revenue trend year-over-year from 2019 to 2024?
-- Which years saw the sharpest growth and decline?
-- What does the revenue trajectory tell us about Apple's retail cycle?

-**What the Data Revealed:**
 > Revenue grew strongly from $139M in 2019 to $296M in 2022 — a 112% increase
 over three years.
 The growth wasn't linear: 2020 saw a 45.5% jump, 2021 dipped slightly by 12%, then 2022 surged 66% to its peak.
 This pattern likely reflects